Assignments and Grading

 |---|---|---|

-- Evaluation: Grades will be 50% homeworks, 50% final project.
+- Evaluation: Grades will be 50% homeworks, 50% final project (5% final project proposal, 45% final project itself).
 The weekly graded homeworks are designed as building blocks towards the final project.
-There are 8 homeworks, and they each count equally.
+There are 5 homeworks (excluding the setup homework 0), and they each count equally.
 For samples of student final projects from previous years, see the project showcase page.

 - Collaboration: You may work with a partner for both the homeworks and the final ray traced image.
+Use this sheet to help you find partners or study buddies.
 You may change partners as often as you wish throughout the quarter.

-- Grading: Grading sessions will be held live over Zoom (video chat) on Mondays.
+- Grading: Grading sessions will be held live every Thursday over Zoom.
+Please look at the home page for Zoom and queue details.
 All of the assignments will be graded in a live-demo format since graphics, like art, is partially about presentation.
 Computer graphics professionals typically deliver only the final image, with the coding behind the image considered disposable.
+Please show up to the grading time that you are available for and sign up in the queue.
+The CA will pull you into a breakout room when it's your turn.

 You are required to attend and consult a CA for a (very) short live grading session.
 The CA will ask you to demonstrate your solution to the assignment, look at both the code and results, and ask you questions to assess your understanding of the material.
 Make sure you can answer questions about all parts of the assignment, regardless of which parts you or your partner may have done individually.

-- Rubric: Assignments are graded on a 0-5 point basis.
+- Rubric: Assignments are graded on a 0-8 point basis.
+You will receive a score of 0-3 on live quiz portion and a 0-5 on the assignment portion.
 The rubric is provided in each homework handout.
-If your homework grades are not going well, then do not be surprised if your final image grade is lower than what you expect.
+If your homework grades are not going well, then do not be surprised if your final grade is lower than what you expect.
 Feedback is very important in computer graphics, so please take each homework seriously and attend the grading sessions each week.

 Hardware and Software